-The evaluator conducted a sample test to reconfirm that the security functions of the product are executed using the test items extracted from the developer testing, and from the evidence shown in the evaluation process, independent testing to give more confidence that the product's security functions are executed reliably (hereinafter referred to as the "independent testing") was carried out.
+The evaluator performed the sample testing to reconfirm the implementation of security functions of the product using the test items extracted from the developer testing.
+In addition, the evaluator performed the evaluator independent testing (hereinafter referred to as the "independent testing") to gain further confidence that security functions are certainly implemented, based on the evidence shown in the process of the evaluation.

 The independent testing performed by the evaluator is explained below.